 The U.S. military services play an important role in the execution of American foreign policy.
 Although the number of former military officers who have gone on to pursue other careers in government has declined with the retirement of the generation of officers who served in World War II and Korea, military service is still a not-unusual path to other careers in international relations.
 Information about military careers can be obtained from the ROTC groups on campus, and the heavy responsibilities given to young officers are often valued by future employers.

 The number of people on Congressional staffs concerned with international affairs has greatly increased in the past few years.
 There is no single recruiting process for such jobs; people are selected on the basis of contacts, past experience, and educational qualifications, roughly in that order.
 Internships are crucial for anyone interested in these sorts of positions.

-There are a large number of private research groups (often known as the Beltway Bandits, from their location on the Beltway highway around Washington and their dependence on government contracts) and pressure groups of every political stripe in Washington with interests in foreign affairs.
+There are a large number of private research groups (often known as the Beltway Bandits, from their location on the Beltway highway around Washington and their dependence on government contracts) with interests in foreign affairs.
+Many of these specialize in working with particular government agencies, such as the Department of Defense.
 Hiring is informal, so internships are important for anyone interested.